shazia-if/Business-Projects/README.md

-# Business-Projects
-Projects Based on SQL data analysis and PowerBI / Tableau visualizations as well as presentations and dashboard building.

 # Title: Sales Insights with Customer Demographics

+This is a business analysis poject which includes working with data in SQL, exploratory data analysis and PowerBI visualizations as well as presentations and dashboard building.

 # Problem Statement
 A company is analyzing the sales performance of its 20 products over the year 2023, with a particular interest in understanding customer demographics and the impact of targeted marketing on sales.
 The company aims to cater to a wide range of customers but is especially focused on increasing sales among female customers.
 Additionally, they are investing in several products that are not gender-specific, aiming to appeal to a broader audience.